BaristaLabs/barista-core/README.md

 ﻿# barista-core

-*This is a continuation of the patterns defined in the (private) Barista implementation built on .NET and SharePoint technologies.*
+*This is a continuation of the patterns defined in the (closed-source) Barista implementation built on .NET and SharePoint technologies.*

 Barista aims to allow end-users to execute scripts in a sandbox while exposing business-level functionality that does not have access to system-level resources.